noidexe/Enjin-Coin-Documentation/docs/graphql.md

 ## Mutating Enjin Object Types

 Mutating in GraphQL is the way to modify data, it is the term used to include all non-API functions other than GET.
-This includes functions such as put, post, and delete that you may be familiar with from REST-based APIs.
+This includes functions such as PUT, POST, and DELETE that you may be familiar with from REST-based APIs.

 Unlike querying, mutating requires adding all the arguments to the mutation.
 After it runs, you can query the values of the object after the mutation took place.

 There are different types of Enjin object types that can be mutated through the API.

 Here is a list of the Enjin object types that can be mutated:
 * **CreateEnjinApp:** This mutation allows you to create a new project on the Enjin Platform.
-You will become the Admin of the project.
+You will become the Owner of the project.
-* **UpdateEnjinApp:** This mutation can be used to update project information.
+* **UpdateEnjinApp:** This mutation allows you to update project information.
-* **DeleteEnjinApp:** This mutation deletes an project from the Enjin Platform, please note the project will remain registered on the blockchain.
+* **DeleteEnjinApp:** This mutation allows you to delete a project from the Enjin Platform.
+Please note, the project will remain registered on the blockchain.
 * **CreateEnjinIdentity:** This mutation allows you to create a new identity for users on the Enjin Platform.
-* **UpdateEnjinIdentity:** Use this mutation to update an identity.
+* **UpdateEnjinIdentity:** This mutation allows you to update an identity.
 This mutation is also used to link a wallet with a signed message.
-* **DeleteEnjinIdentity:** This mutation deletes an identity from the Enjin Platform..
+* **DeleteEnjinIdentity:** This mutation allows you to delete an identity from the Enjin Platform.
 You can also use this mutation to unlink an identity from a wallet.
 * **CreateEnjinRequest:** This mutation allows you to create a new transaction request to send to the blockchain, and is the main way to interact with the different smart contract methods.
-When creating transaction requests it is important to use the correct Identity ID as the ethereum address that is stored on it will be used as the 'creator' of the request and so needs to match the creator or owner of the token being manipulated.
-In the case of a Create request the ID will become the 'creator' of the new token.
+When creating transaction requests, it is important to use the correct Identity ID as the ethereum address that is stored on it will be used as the 'creator' of the request and so needs to match the creator or owner of the token being manipulated.
+In the case of a Create request, the ID will become the 'creator' of the new token.
-* **UpdateEnjinRequest:** Use this mutation to update a pending transaction request.
+* **UpdateEnjinRequest:** This mutation allows you to update a pending transaction request.
 Transaction requests cannot be updated once they have been signed and broadcast to the ethereum network.
-* **DeleteEnjinRequest:** Use this mutation to update a pending transaction request.
+* **DeleteEnjinRequest:** Use this mutation to cancel a pending transaction request.
 Transaction requests cannot be updated once they have been signed and broadcast to the ethereum network.
 * **CreateEnjinToken:** This mutation allows you to import an existing token onto the Enjin Platform, the token data will be read from the blockchain and linked to the App ID you specify in the request header.
-* **UpdateEnjinToken:** Use this mutation to refresh the token data on the Enjin Platform from the blockchain or change which app the token is linked to.
+* **UpdateEnjinToken:** This mutation allows you to refresh the token data on the Enjin Platform from the blockchain or change which project the token is linked to.
 * **DeleteEnjinToken:** This mutation removes a previously imported token from the Enjin Platform.
 This mutation can only be used when there is 0 circulating supply.
-If you try to delete the token while there is a circulating supply it is simply marked for delete.
+If you try to delete the token while there is a circulating supply, it is simply marked for 'delete'.
 It can then be deleted once there are no more tokens circulating.
 * **CreateEnjinUser:** This mutation allows you to create a new user on the Enjin Platform.
 If you are logged in as an Admin a new Identity will also automatically be created for the new user for the App ID specified in the headers.
-* **UpdateEnjinUser:** Use this mutation to update a user account on the Enjin Platform.
+* **UpdateEnjinUser:** This mutation allows you to update a user account on the Enjin Platform.
-* **DeleteEnjinUser:** Use this mutation to remove a user from the Enjin Platform..
+* **DeleteEnjinUser:** This mutation allows you to remove a user from the Enjin Platform.
 Users can later be restored if required.
-* **UnlinkApp:** Use this mutation to unlink a wallet from an app.
+* **UnlinkApp:** This mutation allows you to unlink a wallet from a project.
-* **UnlinkIdentity:** Use this mutation to unlink a wallet from an identity.
+* **UnlinkIdentity:** This mutation allows you to unlink a wallet from an identity.

 You can find comprehensive information about what data can be queried and mutated using these Object Types in the **GraphiQL Documentation Explorer.**

-**To find it, go to the [GraphiQL visual interface](https://kovan.cloud.enjin.io/graphiql) and click the _"Docs"_ button in the top-right corner.**
+**To find it, go to the [GraphiQL visual interface](cloud.enjin.io/graphiql) and click the _"Docs"_ button in the top-right corner.**